sparticle999/SpaceCompany/README.md

 https://www.reddit.com/r/SpaceCompany/wiki/futureplans#wiki_v0.6
 - Adding Lore onto every Building and an introduction to your Space Company
 - Rebalance all costs to not use as much Space Metal/Gems
-- Loading screen flavour text changes as you progress

 v0.5.0 The Interstellar Update https://www.reddit.com/r/SpaceCompany/wiki/futureplans#wiki_v0.5